Gaius-Augustus/BRAKER/README.md

 -   `downsample_traingenes.pl`

+-   `ensure_n_training_genes.py`

-All Perl scripts (files ending with `*.pl`) that are part of BRAKER must be executable in order to run BRAKER.
+All scripts (files ending with `*.pl` and `*.py`) that are part of BRAKER must be executable in order to run BRAKER.
 This should already be the case if you download BRAKER from GitHub.
 Executability may be overwritten if you e.g. transfer BRAKER on a USB-stick to another computer.
 In order to check whether required files are executable, run the following command in the directory that contains BRAKER Perl scripts:

-    ls -l *.pl
+    ls -l *.pl *.py

 The output should be similar to this: